lospoy/codewars/README.md

 ## Optimizations

-Although I optimize for efficiency and readability in my work, I've been focusing on unorthodox but feasible ways of solving these challenges, in pursuit of exploring new and different thought processes.
+Although I optimize for efficiency and readability in my work, I sometimes try focusing on unorthodox but feasible ways of solving these challenges, in pursuit of exploring new and different thought processes.
+Other days I just get the thing done.

 ## Lessons Learned:

-There is a million ways of solving the same thing.
-Also, simplest doesn't always equal best.
+There is a million ways of reaching the same goal.
+Also, *simplest* doesn't always equal best.